Where You Gain Fat Tells you A Lot About Your Hormones

 But often these two hormone imbalances are seen together because stress leads to insulin resistance and things that are stressful tend to cause poor eating habits.

-Things like not sleeping enough or relying on coffee as energy can reduce willpower and lead to snacking on unhealthy foods which are high in sugar.
+Things like not sleeping enough or relying on coffee as energy can reduce willpower and lead to snacking on unhealthy foods that are high in sugar.

 The good news is that treating cortisol and insulin resistance is typically not that difficult.